 - Expressive arts and design

 From the very outset, children are encouraged to read, communicate and develop mathematical skills.
 Reading is taught through a variety of structured activities, supplemented with a wide range of books and other resources.
-Throughout Key Stage 1 (5-7 years) and Key Stage 2 (8-11 years) every pupil follows the National Curriculum which comprises English, Mathematics, Science and Information Communication Technology (ICT).
-Beyond these core subjects, there is also a range of foundation subjects which focus on the creative, cultural, spiritual and technological dimensions of learning.
-This includes Art and Design, Design Technology, French, Geography, History, Physical Education, Religious Education together with Personal, Social, Health and Citizenship Education (PSHCE).
-As children get older, there is greater focus on extended written work, Mathematics and Science.
-In some instances, this will also be focused on preparing for assessment.
+Throughout Key Stage 1 (5-7 years) and Key Stage 2 (8-11 years) every child follows the National Curriculum which comprises English, Mathematics, Science and a range of foundation subjects.
+These foundation subjects focus on the creative, cultural, spiritual and technological dimensions of learning.
+These include Art and Design, Design Technology, Modern Foreign Languages, Geography, History, Physical Education, Religious Education together with Personal, Social, Health and Citizenship Education (PSHCE).